 It was not until my twenties when working for the V&A Museum, that my childhood love of art was rekindled and in among the William Morris I decided I could and would forge a creative career.
 By 2012 I had gained a master’s degree in Graphic Arts and begun my own story as designer and artist.
 I've since worked for many home and lifestyle brands, helping to define their aesthetic and on my own collections of hand-painted homewares and stationery.
 I've worked with some incredible people and regularly pinch myself that I get to do the work I love.

 But that's not to say it's always been an obvious path to get here.
 When I left school I thought art was best kept as a hobby and I studied my BA in Sociology with Psychology.
 I enjoyed it - I like writing and I like pondering all it is to be human - but on graduating I knew I wanted a creative career.
 So my next thought was perhaps I would write about my love of design since I didn't feel qualified to actually do it.
 I volunteered for a couple of homes magazines, my favourite of which was The World of Interiors.
 The office in Vogue House felt like a homely sort of studio and everything was pleasingly analogue.
 Swatches were pinned up everywhere, piles of magazines, stacks of fabrics, wobbly furniture and pin-boards galore.
-But it was expenses-only and so with rent to pay I soon took a job at a small shop in Wimbledon village, called Cath Kidston.
-This was 2008 and there were only a handful of CK stores at that time.
-I was pretty content to be surrounded by colour and pattern and styling the displays but too shy to be a natural saleswoman.
+But it was expenses-only and so with rent to pay I soon took a job at a little-known shop in Wimbledon village, called Cath Kidston.
+This was 2008 and there were only a couple of CK stores at that time.
+I was pretty content to be surrounded by colour and pattern and styling the displays but too quiet to be much of a saleswoman.
 Before long I was offered a job at an illustrated children's publisher and so off I went again, still rather unsure where all this was going but following my interest in creative companies.

 I hope this has been interesting and would be more than happy to answer any creative-career questions.